 Touching a power line can cause serious injury or death.
 You can't tell by looking whether a line is "live" or "hot" or not.
 Even if a downed line isn't actively sparking, always assume it is carrying electricity.
-If you see a power line on the ground or hanging lower than normal:

 Customers with a communication disability can report a downed wire using the appropriate TTY/TDD relay service.